 Brighton Trans*formed (QueenSpark Books, 2014)

-Foreword for an oral history of trans people in Brighton.
+Foreword for an oral history of trans and non-binary people in Brighton.

 Can We All Be Feminists?
 (Penguin Random House, 2018)